Peeing at Night? What Frequent Urination Says About Your Health

 Waking up once during the night to pee isn’t that uncommon for most people, and generally it’s nothing to be concerned about.

-However, if you are getting up even more often it could be nocturia, or frequent nighttime urination, which isn’t necessarily healthy in the long term.
+However, if you are getting up more often than usual it could be nocturia, or frequent nighttime urination, which could have serious implications for your longterm health.

 About a third of adults have nocturia, which becomes more prevalent as people age.

 For these nighttime episodes to be considered nocturia, they have to come in between periods of sleep.
 So that first morning stream does not count.

 In early adulthood, frequent nighttime urination tends to affect women more often than men, while this is reversed in later life, says Dr. Borawski.